Chili’s Shrimp Fajitas (Copycat)

 Why You Need This Recipe

-- This version is healthier than the restaurant version because it can easily be made gluten-free, low-carb, and it also uses quality ingredients.
+- This version is healthier than the Chili’s grill and bar restaurant version because it can easily be made gluten-free, low-carb, and it also uses quality ingredients.
+You may also like my copycat recipe for Costco Cilantro Lime Shrimp.

 - Shrimp is a rich source of lean protein that’s low in calories with zero carbs.
 Bell peppers are also packed with vitamin A, vitamin C, and fiber.

-Here is the simple step by step process to make shrimp fajitas.
+Here is the simple step by step process to make these Chili’s copycat shrimp fajitas.

 In a medium bowl combine the ingredients for the shrimp marinade and whisk together.
 Add shrimp and let marinate for 15 minutes.